MISP/misp-website/content/commercial-support.md

 <br />

 Don't hesitate to [reach us](/contact) if you want to be reviewed and added to the list.
-The selection criterias include existing open source contributors to MISP project.
+The selection criterias include existing open source contributions to MISP project.